7 Ways to Stay on Track with Retirement Goals

 Unfortunately, 75% of Americans receive no professional assistance for this long haul, according to a 2021 CNBC and Acorns Invest in You Savings Survey.
 In our view, that’s simply unacceptable.
 It leaves far too many folks exposed to the many financial pitfalls that are lurking.
 As Ben Franklin said, “If you fail to plan, you are planning to fail!”

 Fortunately, you do have professional support and a plan in place.
-Following are seven ideas that we encourage on a regular basis.
+The following are seven ideas that we encourage on a regular basis.
 You have already implemented many of these concepts; others you may want to do more with as we move into fall.
 And they are all excellent reminders of what keeps you on the path toward financial independence.

 Set goals